is55555/flask_simple_skeleton/README.md

 use: # $ conda create --name <env> --file package-list.txt

-I intended to create a separate environment for production and debugging with different levels of logging, etc. The skeletop for it should be functional but I didn't have the time to refine it.
-I used ./RunDebug.sh during development.
+I intended to create a separate environment for production and debugging with different levels of logging, etc. The skeleton for it should be functional.

+This app does a very basic task (generating XML reports from json) which simply reads from a directory and outputs to another directory.
+I found I kept needing to do similar stuff for little throw-away local flask apps (for doing things like annotating and displaying data), so I figured I would put this online to have it handy.

 Note than in app/tests there's just the output of reportGenXML.py (when run standalone __name__ == "__main__").
 These tests are not as exhaustive as I'd